Fares, payment structure, journey planning

 Travel Smart Journeys

-Eligible commuters receive points per ride that can be redeemed for travel credit, when they take select buses during the weekday morning peak from Punggol, Sengkang, Buangkok, or Hougang to popular destinations such as Paya Lebar or the Central Business District.
+Eligible commuters receive points per ride that can be redeemed for travel credit, when they take select buses during the weekday morning peak from Punggol, Sengkang, Buangkok, or Hougang to popular destinations such as Paya Lebar or the Central Business District or to connect to select train stations.
+Since 27 December 2025, all commuters can sign up and benefit from TSJ, regardless of their travel history.

 Learn more about Travel Smart Journeys.